Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 #### Q40.
 You have 14 on-premise web servers, 4 database servers, 6 servers using GIS software, 3 file servers, and 4 development servers.
 What considerations should you take into account when migrating these servers into AWS?

-- [ ] AWS does not have a way to separate billing for compute costs, so you will need to design a way to split the budget between departments.
+- [ ] AWS does not have a way to separate billing for computing costs, so you will need to design a way to split the budget between departments.
 - [ ] Software licensing costs are always included in services such as RDS, so factor the loss of use of your on-premise licenses in your budget.
 - [x] New AWS accounts are limited to 20 on-demand EC2 instances.
 Submit a request to increase your rate limits before starting a migration.
 - [ ] The only way to transfer large amounts of database data up to AWS is via S3, which can have a slow upload speed.
 Plan for this delay and cost in your migration plan.